The Influence of Muons, Pions, and Trapped Neutrinos on Neutron Star Mergers: Simulation Results

 The potential kilonova afterglow of a NSNS event will crucially depend on the amount and composition of unbound mass ejected during merger \cite{Metzger:2016pju}.
 We compute the ejected mass in our simulation by integrating the mass flux,

-over a sphere at radius, $r\sim 300 \, \rm km$, for $\sim 20$ ms after the merger.
-We only include mass fluxes if the matter is unbound (i.e., can escape to infinity), according to $u_0 < -1$ (e.g., \cite{Bovard:2017dfh,Foucart:2021ikp})\,.
+over a sphere at radius, $r\sim 300 \, \rm km$, for $\sim 23$ ms after the merger.
+We only include mass fluxes if the matter is unbound (i.e., can escape to infinity), according to the geodesic criteria, $u_0 < -1$ (e.g., \cite{Bovard:2017dfh,Foucart:2021ikp}) and Bernoulli criteria, $h u_0 < -1$ (e.g., \cite{nedora:2019}).
+In Figure \ref{fig:mass_ejecta_vs_t}, we display the time evolution of the ejecta mass for both criteria.
+As expected, calculations using the Bernoulli criteria produce higher ejecta mass estimates, compared to the geodesic criteria \cite{nedora:2019}.
 In Table \ref{tab:m_ejecta}, we report the values of the masses ejected for each simulation.
 The central column is mass ejecta values for SFHo ($M^\mathrm{SFHo}_\mathrm{ejecta}$) while the right column is for DD2 ($M^\mathrm{DD2}_\mathrm{ejecta}$).
 In line with \cite{Bovard:2017mvn}, our control and $+\nu_e$ EOS cases give similar order of magnitude estimates for ejecta masses $\sim 10^{-4} M_\odot$.